Sneha Shrestha (artist): Biography

 Shrestha was born in Kathmandu, Nepal.
-After graduating from Gettysburg College in 2010, Shrestha moved to Boston, Massachusetts.
+After graduating in 2010 from Gettysburg College in Gettysburg, Pennsylvania, Shrestha moved to Boston, Massachusetts.
 She earned a master's degree from the Harvard Graduate School of Education in 2017.

-Shrestha works at the Mittal South Asia Institute at Harvard University.
+Shrestha works at the Mittal Institute at Harvard University, as an arts program manager.
 Her signature for her graffiti work is "IMAGINE," which is her mother's name translated into English.

 Career

 Children's Art Museum of Nepal

 Shrestha founded the Children's Art Museum of Nepal in 2013 with support from World Learning.

 Graffiti

 In her graffiti work, Shrestha uses the Nepali alphabet, taking inspiration from Sanskrit scriptures.
 Shrestha calls these works "calligraffiti," a portmanteau of calligraphy and graffiti.